Verification Coordinating Committee (VCC)

 While the VCC is responsible for Alliance coordination of implementation and verification of arms control, arms control policy is formulated within the High-Level Task Force on Conventional Arms Control.

-The VCC reports directly to and receives guidance from the North Atlantic Council.
+The VCC reports directly to and receives guidance from the North Atlantic Council – NATO’s top political decision-making body.

-It meets as required and works in different configurations and at different levels: in plenary sessions, working groups, expert groups and seminars and workshops.
-Participants can include experts from ministries of foreign affairs and from ministries of defence, as well as experts from verification units and secretaries of delegations.
+It meets as required and works in different configurations and at different levels: in plenary sessions, working groups, expert groups, and seminars and workshops.
+Participants can include experts from ministries of foreign affairs and from ministries of defence, as well as experts from verification units and also secretaries of Delegations in Brussels.

-The VCC was created in 1990 during the CFE negotiations between NATO member countries and members of the Warsaw Pact.
-It was considered that cooperation on verification of a CFE treaty would be preferable within the framework of the existing NATO framework.
+The VCC was created in 1990 during the negotiations of the Treaty on Conventional Armed Forces in Europe (CFE) between NATO member countries and members of the Warsaw Pact.
+It was considered that cooperation on verification of the CFE Treaty would be preferable within the framework of the existing NATO framework.
 The committee was therefore created to: “…oversee cooperation in inspection co-ordination and data management, and to examine further opportunities for cooperation in verification.”